fahadalmakinzy/Investigate-a-Dataset/README.md

-# Investigate a Dataste Project
+# Investigate a Dataste Project:
-This is for Udacity Projects
+`*` This is for Udacity Projects

-# Project Overview
+# Project Overview:
-`&` This project will analyze a dataset and then communicate your findings about it.
+`*` This project will analyze a dataset and then communicate your findings about it.
-This Project will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.
+`*` This Project will use the Python libraries NumPy, pandas, and Matplotlib to make your analysis easier.

+# Installation:
+You will need an installation of Python, plus the following libraries
+* pandas
+* NumPy
+* Matplotlib
+* csv